carla-simulator/carla/Docs/python_api.md

 ---

 ## command.SetSimulatePhysics<a name="command.SetSimulatePhysics"></a> <sub><sup>_class_</sup></sub>
+Whether an actor will be affected by physics or not.

 <h3>Instance Variables</h3>
 - <a name="command.SetSimulatePhysics.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
+Actor affected by the command.
 - <a name="command.SetSimulatePhysics.enabled"></a>**<font color="#f8805a">enabled</font>** (_bool_)
+If physics will affect the actor.

 <h3>Methods</h3>
 - <a name="command.SetSimulatePhysics.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>, <font color="#00a6ed">**enabled**</font>)